 County Road 180 east

-Okaloosa County 180 meanders east and then south before turning east again and ending at Florida 189 opposite L.G.
+Okaloosa County Road 180 meanders east and then south before turning east again and ending at SR 189 opposite L.G.
 Russell Road.
 An erroneous CR 189 shield was posted ahead of the end until mid-2009.
 Photo taken 03/09/09.

 County Road 180 west

-The lone pentagon posted for County Road 180 west stands on the curve leading north from Florida 189 at Escambia Farms.
+The lone pentagon posted for County Road 180 west stands on the curve leading north from SR 189 at Escambia Farms.
 Photo taken 09/19/09.